katholiek-onderwijs-vlaanderen/sri4node/README.md

         {
             // For debugging SQL can be logged. logsql : false,
-            // If no environments variable present, use this URL (for development) defaultdatabaseurl : "postgres://user:pwd@localhost:5432/postgres",
+            // The URL of the postgres database defaultdatabaseurl : "postgres://user:pwd@localhost:5432/postgres",
-            // Define all resource you want to serve. resources : [
+            resources : [
                 {
-                    // Base url, maps 1:1 with a table in postgres (same name, except the '/' is removed)
+                    // Base url, maps 1:1 with a table in postgres
+                    // Same name, except the '/' is removed
                     type: "/contents",
                     // Is this resource public ?
-(I.e.: Can it be read / updated / inserted publicly ?
+                    // Can it be read / updated / inserted publicly ?
-                    public: true,
+                    public: false,
+                    // All columns in the table that appear in the
+                    // resource should be declared.
+                    // Optionally mapping functions can be given.
                     map: {
                         authors: {},
                         themes: {},
                         html: {}
                     },
+                    // Multiple function that check access control
+                    // They receive a database object and
-                    secure : [
+                    // the security context of the current user. secure : [
                         checkAccessOnResource,
                         checkSomeMoreRules
                     ],
                     // Standard JSON Schema definition.
-Don't be fooled by the use of utility functions.
+                    // It uses utility functions, for compactness.
                     schemaUtils: {
                         $schema: "http://json-schema.org/schema#",
                         title: "An article on the websites/mailinglists.",